Linda Lantieri, MA

 Meen Srinivasan, MA, NBCT

-Meena Srinivasan, MA, NBCT, is an Indian-American educator, writer, and innovator who’s been teaching and leading with an equity focus in the fields of Social and Emotional Learning (SEL) and Mindful Awareness Practices (MAP) for over 15 years and has taught and worked in a variety of school settings—public, private, urban, and international.
-Her inspiring book, Teach, Breathe, Learn: Mindfulness In and Out of the Classroom (Parallax Press, 2014) was featured on Edutopia and received numerous endorsements including ones from Nobel Peace Prize Nominee, Thich Nhat Hanh, and Congressman Tim Ryan.
-She is a National Board Certified Teacher, holds a Clear Administrative Services Credential with the State of California, and is in her fifth year of working in partnership with the Collaborative for Academic, Social and Emotional Learning (CASEL) to implement SEL system-wide in the Oakland Unified School District.
+Meena Srinivasan, MA, NBCT, is an educator, writer and innovator who's been teaching and leading with an equity focus in the fields of Social and Emotional Learning (SEL) and Mindful Awareness Practices (MAP) for over 15 years.
+Her book, Teach, Breathe, Learn: Mindfulness In and Out of the Classroom (Parallax Press, 2014) was featured on Edutopia and has received endorsements including ones from Congressman Tim Ryan and Nobel Peace Prize Nominee, Thich Nhat Hanh.
+Meena is completing her sixth year of working in partnership with the Collaborative for Academic, Social and Emotional Learning (CASEL) to implement SEL system-wide in the Oakland Unified School District.
+She is a contributor to the upcoming SEL Solutions Series (Norton, 2019) on integrating SEL into instruction for middle and high schools, served on the Board of Directors of the Mindfulness in Education Network, was core faculty for the Mindful Education Institute, and served on the Advisory Board of the San Francisco Asian Art Museum’s exhibit, Yoga: The Art of Transformation, the world's first major exhibition exploring yoga.
+She spent five years living in India studying contemplative practices, trained to teach Mindfulness Based Stress Reduction (MBSR) at UMASS Medical School's Stress Reduction Clinic, and is a recipient of the 2014 Hemera Foundation Contemplative Education Fellowship.
+Meena is a National Board Certified Teacher and holds a clear administrative services credential with the State of California.